gabbro246/archivetools/readme.md

 ### Organize Media by Date with `organizemediabydate.py`
 Sorts photos and videos into date-based folders using EXIF data or file metadata, with automatic handling of sidecar files (e.g., .xmp, .json, .txt, .srt).
-Organizes media files into folders based on their creation date.
-Uses EXIF data or file metadata to support organization by day, week, month, or year, and manages related sidecar files automatically.

 **Usage:** `python organizemediabydate.py --folder [target_folder] --[day|week|month|year] [--rename]`